Data assimilation for wake-wake interactions

 Project Description:

 This PhD scholarship is offered by the EPSRC CDT in Offshore Wind Energy Sustainability and Resilience; a partnership between the Universities of Durham, Hull, Loughborough and Sheffield.
+The successful applicant will undertake six-month of training with the rest of the CDT cohort at the University of Hull before continuing their PhD research at the University of Sheffield.
 The project is part of a Research Cluster focusing on Predicting Offshore Wind wake interactions for Energy and enviRonment (POWER).
-The successful applicant will undertake six-month of training with the rest of the CDT cohort at the University of Hull before continuing their PhD research at the University of Sheffield.

 Large scale wind farms often consist of hundreds of wind turbines with diameters going up to hundreds of metres.
 The wakes generated by these turbines interact with each other.
 The accurate modelling of the interaction between the wakes can have significant impact on our ability to optimise the operations of large wind farms and maximise their energy output.